drcjar/ipfjes-thesis/source/12_chapter_4.md

 The asbestos exposure assessment literature presents difficulties for review because it is large and recognised to be at risk of bias as a result of its economic importance to powerful industrial and medicolegal actors[@Nemery2017].

-We critically review different means of asbestos exposure assessment and consider their clinical and research utility.
+Here we critically review different means of asbestos exposure assessment and consider their clinical and research utility.

 ## Method